Short-distance production of three particles with large scattering length: Results

 with the conformal scaling dimension $\Delta$ and some constant $c$ such that $\mathcal{R}(x)\to1$ for $x=Ema^2\to \infty$.
 In this way, one can study how rapidly the conformal limit is reached within our pionless EFT.

 Investigating the approach of the partial waves towards their respective conformal limits in \cref{fig:rfunction} shows the following: while the \PW- and \DW-wave distributions approach the conformal limit at about $x\simeq 100$, corresponding to about $E\simeq 10$ MeV, the \SW-wave distribution approaches the conformal limit much slower and only at higher energies.
-We further note that compared to \PW- and \DW-wave the \SW-wave converges more slowly, requiring a careful tuning of the artificial imaginary part of the energy $\epsilon$ from \cref{eq:two-body tmatrix,eq:one-body propagator} -- for more details see Appendix~\ref{sec:Convergence}.
+We further note that compared to \PW\ and \DW\ wave the \SW\ wave converges more slowly, requiring a careful tuning of the artificial imaginary part of the energy $\epsilon$ from \cref{eq:two-body tmatrix,eq:one-body propagator} -- for more details see Appendix~\ref{sec:Convergence}.

-In Appendix~\ref{sec:effective range corrections}, we calculate the effective range corrections to the point-production distributions treating the effective range non-perturbatively~\cite{Bedaque:1998mb,bedaque1998nucleon}.
+In Appendix~\ref{sec:effective range corrections}, we calculate the effective range corrections to the point-production distributions treating the effective range non-perturbatively~\cite{Bedaque:1998mb,Bedaque:1997qi}.
 This amounts to a pionless EFT calculation that is accurate to N$^2$LO, but includes some higher-order range contributions.
-The range corrections turn out to be very small, consistent with the their perturbative evaluation in conformal field theory~\cite{chowdhury2024applied}.
+The range corrections turn out to be very small.
+This result is consistent with the perturbative evaluation in conformal field theory, which predicts an exactly vanishing linear range correction to the three-neutron conformal two-point function \cite{chowdhury2024applied}.
+Interestingly, the linear range correction to the conformal two-point function in the limit of large neutron number also vanishes exactly~\cite{Beane:2025tum}.
+To our knowledge, the reason for this behavior is not understood.